Sjmarf/ember/docs/element_guide.rst

 'Fill' Sizes
 ------------------------

-Previously, we've used :py:class:`ember.size.FitSize` to make an element shrink to fit the size of it's contents.
+Previously, we've used :py:class:`ember.size.Fit` to make an element shrink to fit the size of it's contents.
-Now, we'll look at :py:class:`ember.size.FillSize`.
-Elements with a FillSize will _expand_ to fill the maximum space available.
+Now, we'll look at :py:class:`ember.size.Fill`.
+Elements with a Fill will _expand_ to fill the maximum space available.

-Just like with FitSize and :code:`ember.FIT`, an instance of FillSize is available as :code:`ember.FILL` for convenience.
+Just like with Fit and :code:`ember.FIT`, an instance of Fill is available as :code:`ember.FILL` for convenience.

 Consider this example: